 And they're also seeking records from the National Archives to obtain White House visitor logs reporting any meetings between Chalupa, Ukrainians, and Obama officials.

-So I mean that stuff is going on.
+So, I mean, that stuff is going on.

-Uh I'm amazed that you would have somebody either as ignorant or as corrupt as that to the point that they would say that bringing up those Ukrainian uh reports is actually spreading Russia propaganda.
+I'm amazed that you would have somebody either as ignorant or as corrupt as that to the point that they would say that bringing up those Ukrainian reports is actually spreading Russia propaganda.

-But uh, yeah, that's what some people have to say.
+But, you know, that's what some people have to say.

-But it's amazing how many people will badmouth the FISA courts and the Patriot Act, and then when it comes time to renew them, reauthorize them, holy cow, people come out of the woodwork from both parties saying, yeah, we've really got to do this, got to do this.
+And then when it comes time to renew them, reauthorize them, holy cow, people come out of the woodwork from both parties saying, yeah, we've really got to do this, got to do this.

 I've been uncomfortable with the Patriot Act.